Editor’s Note: This story contains graphic descriptions of videos that show of the fatal shooting of Alton Sterling.

 ‘You’ll cry’ after seeing the other videos, relative says

 The killing gripped the nation in part because two videos taken by bystanders, each less than a minute long, were released publicly shortly after the shooting and captured the final part of Sterling’s struggle with the two white officers.

-The federal prosecutors cited use-of-force experts who determined the officers’ actions were reasonable under the circumstances – including that the two employed several less-than-lethal techniques before using force, and that Sterling struggled with the officers and failed to follow orders.
+The feds cited use-of-force experts who determined the officers’ actions were reasonable under the circumstances – including that the two used several less-than-lethal techniques before using force, and that Sterling struggled with the officers and failed to follow orders.

 “Considering this, it is reasonable that Mr. Sterling was under the influence, and that contributed to his noncompliance,” Landry said.

 The autopsy indicated Sterling had cocaine, methamphetamine, hydrocodone, a marijuana ingredient, caffeine, nicotine and alcohol in his blood.

 Sterling’s five children filed a wrongful death lawsuit in June against the city of Baton Rouge, police department and others.